 Our plating pen is ideal for pen plating small items such as jewellery and PCBs.
 It works with our range of precious and non-precious pen plating solutions and our pen plating nibs.
 It’s robust and easy to maintain as you can remove the platinum electrode (with the allen key provided), allowing you to clean the pen thoroughly.
 You can also swap between our range of specialised electrodes, should you wish.
-This pen needs to be powered with our Tank Plating Rectifier.
+This pen needs to be powered with our MF Rectifier Mrk2.
 Please see below for further options in the ‘Related Products’ section.

 £78.16 + VAT